-According to Professor Estellera, who led the new research study, scientists found that squamous tumors in the head, neck, esophagus and cervix show activity loss SVIP gene that prevents the degradation of proteins, which are important for cell balance.
+According to Professor Estellera, who led the new research study, scientists found that squamous tumors in the head, neck, esophagus, cervix and show the activity of the gene loss SVIP that prevents the degradation of proteins, which are important for cell balance.
 Error in SVIP gene function causes the destruction of the metabolic mechanisms that allow to produce energy in a controlled manner.

-"We have seen patients with these metabolic changes that have low survival rates, - says Manel Esteller -.
-However, the glucose dependency of cancer cells may be their weakness Therefore, preclinical studies have shown that patients with loss of epigenetic gene SVIP sensitive to. medicines against glucose receptor, that block the entry of the molecule and cause a kind of "withdrawal syndrome" tumors, which inhibits their growth. "
+"We have seen patients with these metabolic changes that have low survival rates, - says Manel Esteller. - However, the dependence of cancer cells on the glucose may be their weakness.
+Therefore, preclinical studies have shown that patients with loss of epigenetic gene SVIP sensitive to medicines against glucose receptor, that block the entry of the molecule and cause a kind of "withdrawal syndrome" tumors, which inhibits their growth. "